 An investor in Alumni will obtain a 45 % tax incentive (for an individual tax payer at the maximum marginal rate) at the time of investment

 No recoupment of tax incentive at the time of realisation of investment in Alumni if the investment is held for a minimum period by the investor of 5 years.

 The onus will be on the VCC to ensure that it invests in companies (i.e. investees) that meet the stipulated requirements.

 The VCC must issue “VCC investor certificates” to qualifying investors in the year in which the investment is received.
 The certificates issued by the VCC must include at least the following details:

-- The VCC reference number as issued by
+- The VCC reference number

 - The name and address of the VCC issuing the certificate to which enquiries may be directed